 When a new target VM is added to your environment, GigaVUE-FM automatically detects and adds the VM into your monitoring session.
 Similarly, when a VM is removed, it updates the monitoring sessions to show the removed instance.

 To design your monitoring session, refer to the following sections:

-- Create a New Session
+- Create a Monitoring Session

-- Create Tunnel Endpoints
+- Create a Tunnel Endpoint

-- Create Map
+- Create a Map

 - Add Applications to Monitoring Session

 - Deploy Monitoring Session

-- View Statistics
+- View Monitoring Session Statistics

-- View Topology
+- Visualize Network Topology